abreen/Dungeon/README.md

 The client uses [Lanterna 3][lanterna], a pure Java terminal UI library that's super cool, and is included in the `lib` directory.

-I've been using some Java 1.7-only syntax, so you'll need (at least) Java 1.7.

 ## Building and running